TitanPlayz100/pseudohuman/README.md

 - [x] add the scores to a total
 - [x] repeat this process multiple times
 - [x] end the game after a player reaches 3 points, awarding that player a win
-- [ ] maybe add ability to create custom rooms for 2 people to join and play many times
+- [ ] add ability to create custom rooms for 2 people to join and play many times
-- [ ] allow for multiple games to run at once through different servers or smthing
+- [ ] allow for multiple games to run at once
 - [ ] add anon accounts

 # Changelog